olaviinha/NeuralDialogueAudiolizer/README.md

 **Two dialogue formats are supported:**
 1) `question_and_answer` expects an empty line between every time speaker changes.
 2) `dialogue_with_names` expects `Name:` (e.g. _John: Hello Bob!
 How are you?_) every time speaker changes.
-Speaker is changed no matter what name will occur in the beginning, will probably improve this later to take names into account.
+Speaker is changed despite the name in the beginning, will probably improve this later to take names into account.

 See the notebook for more details.